Duchy of Gdańsk

-The Duchy of Gdańsk was a duchy in Pomerelia with its capital in Gdańsk.
+The Duchy of Gdańsk (Polish: Księstwo gdańskie) was a duchy in Pomerelia with its capital in Gdańsk.
 It was formed in 1227 from the partition of the Duchy of Pomerelia and existed until 1270 when it was incorporated back into it.

 History

 In 1227, after the Gąsawa massacre in which had died Leszek the White, the High Duke of Poland, the Duchy of Pomerelia had achieved independence from the Kingdom of Poland.
 Following that, the duke of Pomerelia, Swietopelk II, partitioned the county between himself and his brother, Warcisław I of Świecie, to whom he gave the area that formed the Duchy of Świecie and Lubiszewo.
 Warcisław I died between 1227 and 1233.
 After his death his duchy was divided between Swietopelk II, who got the area of Świecie, Sambor II, who got the Duchy of Lubiszewo, and Racibor of Białogarda, who got Duchy of Białogarda.
 Following gaining independence, Swietopelk II began developing the administration hierarchy in his duchy, appointing castellans, voivodes, deputy chamberlains, treasurer and others.
 It gained him the support of the aristocracy for the idea of independent Pomerelia.
-In 1231 he and his family gained the protection of Pope Gregory IX.
+In 1231, he and his family gained the protection of Pope Gregory IX.

 He was actively supporting the Christianisation of Prussia and took part in the Prussian Crusade.
 In 1234 he participated in the military campaign of the Kingdom of Poland and the State of the Teutonic Order against Prussians.
 The campaign ended with the victorious battle of Dzierzgoń.
 Between 1236 and 1238, Swietopolk conquered and annexed Pomerania-Schlawe.

 On 15 June 1236, Swietopelk announced to his brothers that he had designated his oldest son, Mestwin II, as his successor as the duke of Pomerelia.
 It was against the agnatic seniority law, which stated that the eldest brother should be the successor.
 At the time, Sambor II, with the help of the Teutonic Order, had started fortifying the settlement of Gorzędziej.
 In the autumn of the same year, Swietopelk attacked it, defeating Sambor's forces and conquering the Duchy of Lubiszewo.
 After the fight, he spared the life of his brother Sambor, exiling him from the country.
 Additionally, Swietopelk II formed an alliance with Sambians, Natangians and Warmians.